SITU-Research/codec/README.md

 #### Symptom: The tool displays an error message on load.
 #### Potential solutions:
--
+- Ensure the googlesheet document id is correctly inputted into Netlify.
+You can change it by navigating to [Netlify](https://app.netlify.com/), selecting your site > Site Settings > Build & deploy > Environment > Edit variables and changing the value of GOOGLE_SHEET_ID.
+- Ensure the google service account email is correctly inputted into Netlify.
+You can change it as above.
+- Ensure the google service account email is shared with the googlesheets document.

 <br>

 #### Symptom: The tool loads without error but no media appears on the timeline and/or map
 #### Potential solutions:
-- make sure you have correctly formatted
+- Ensure you have correctly formatted the fields in the googlesheet.
-- make sure timeline/map is correctly scoped
+- Ensure timeline/map are correctly centered and zoomed to your media files chrono- and geo-location.

 <br>

 #### Symptom: The map is not loading correctly
 #### Potential solutions:
-- mapbox token
+- Ensure the mapbox access token is correctly inputted into Netlify.
+You can change it by navigating to [Netlify](https://app.netlify.com/), selecting your site > Site Settings > Build & deploy > Environment > Edit variables and changing the value of MAPBOX_ACCESS_TOKEN

 <br>

 #### Symptom: The media are not displaying correctly
 #### Potential solutions:
-- media files named properly
+- Ensure the media files are name.d by their UAR

 Disclaimer: We won't be able to troubleshoot with all Codec users directly.
 We encourage folks who come up against hurdles to create an issue on this repository, tag it with the **'user help needed'** label, and help one another out.